choonghyunryu/dlookr/README.md

 #> 8 Education       0.924 2.43e-13    400
 ```

-You can use dplyr to sort non-normal distribution variables by p\_value.:
+You can use `dplyr` to sort variables that do not follow a normal
+distribution in order of `p_value`:

 ``` r
 carseats %>%